SansGuidon/bookmarks/README.md

 * :star: [**Mozilla**](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
 Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
 We created this guide to help you shop for safe, secure connected products.
 * [namae](https://namae.dev/) - Grab a slick name for your new app | Check availability for your new app name ideas across major registries at once.
 * [Key Values](https://www.keyvalues.com/) - Find engineering teams that share your values.
 Select your top values and find teams you'll click with.
+* [Key Values](https://www.keyvalues.com/culture-queries) - Culture Queries - The perfect questions to ask in your job interview.
+Want to stand out from other candidates and find your dream job?
+* [Andy Cook](https://tettra.com/article/company-culture-deck/) - (2018) Culture Codes: All the Best Culture Decks and How to Create One

 ## Cryptocurrency
 > News